 Why get a massage?
-(AKA What's in it for me?)
-Round 2:
+Round 2

 We're delving into the esoteric today, loves.
 This is the part that defies quantitative analysis, yet is a part of every massage.

 Last post we discussed what massage can do for your muscle mobility-- the basic, down-to-brass-tacks element of bodywork.
 This post is about your mind, your emotions, all the parts that get mixed together until you're not sure if you're neck hurts because you're stressed or you're stressed because your neck hurts.